-*Fill Ins available only for those clients within a two week time frame of their last lash appointment OR with 50% of their lashes still in tact.
+*Fill-Ins for members are available only for those clients within a two-week time frame of their last lash appointment OR with 50% of their lashes still intact.
 If unsure if your lashes meet these guidelines, feel free to text the spa a picture of your lashes to 864.404-5170 and our lash artists will determine what standard you meet.

 Lashes Used: Bella Synthetic Mink for Classic and Cils France for Volume

 Glue Used: Glad Lash Russian Volume [MSDS ingredient list here]